 - Landscape Painting.
 Wadsworth Atheneum Museum of Art, Hartford.
 1931.

 - Maryland Heritage: European Art at the Time of the Revolution.
 The Walters Art Gallery, Baltimore.
 1976.

 - Going for Baroque.
 The Walters Art Gallery, Baltimore.
 1995-1996.

 - Vive la France!
 French Treasures from the Middle Ages to Monet.
 The Walters Art Gallery, Baltimore.
 1999-2000.

 Provenance John Boyd (1718-1800), Danson, December 1766, by commission; The Ehrich Galleries, New York, 1929-31; Juliet Anne Scott Pierson [d.
 1964], Greenwich, CT [date and mode of acquisition unknown]; Victor Sparks, New York [date and mode of acquisition unknown]; Walters Art Museum, 1964, by purchase.

-Inscriptions Signed and dated, lower right: J. Vernet 1768
+Inscriptions [Signature and date] Lower right: J. Vernet 1768

 Credit Museum purchase, 1964